How To Turn a Pumpkin into a Wine Dispenser

 Halloween is big in my neck of the woods.
-There are more than a half-dozen pick-your-own pumpkin places within 30 minutes of my house.
-There are two decently famous haunted houses, several ghost tours, and a few corn mazes.
-We even used to have the option to ride around in a Humvee and shoot zombies (read: high school kids who landed the coolest part-time job ever) with paintball guns.
+There are more than a half-dozen pick-your-own pumpkin places within 30 minutes of my house, plus two decently famous haunted houses, several ghost tours, and a few corn mazes.

 What You’ll Need